royerlab/.github/profile/README.md

 ## Contact Us!
 The organization is maintained by [Loic Royer](https://github.com/royerloic) and [Jordao Bragantini](https://github.com/JoOkuma).
-Please contact Shalin, Jordao, or other members of the team with your questions.
+Please contact Loic, Jordao, or other members of the team with your questions.
 If you have a bug report or question about one of our projects, please [open an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) on that project.

 Interested in working with us?
 Search our job openings [here](https://www.czbiohub.org/careers/).